-Acne by itself can cause strife but the after affects can be just as damaging and far more long lasting.
+Acne by itself can cause strife but the after-effects can be just as damaging and far more long-lasting.
 Acne scarring usually happens when you pick at your skin.
 This is particularly bad for middle or high schoolers who simply don’t know or can’t help going after their pimples and blackheads.
 Of course, the best remedy for acne scarring is prevention–as in, resist picking entirely.
 But if it’s too late, fret not, there are some things you can do that actually help minimize and reduce scarring as time goes on.

 1. Know what works better for your skin, Benzoyl Peroxide, Salicylic Acid, Mandelic Acid or Glycolic Acid.

 These products help rejuvenate the skin.
 They will not only help keep your skin clear of acne but they will also help reduce dark spots and scars.
 The reason it is important to know which one will work best for you (or even if you should use both at the same time) is because they can be drying.
 One or the other will work better for you in the long run and it’s important to know which works better for your skin.

 Protection from the sun is vital for helping your scars, redness, and discoloration not get worse.
 Lots of sun is never really good for your skin, but particularly bad without some sort of sunscreen that is noncomedogenic.
 This one works great and is long lasting.

 3. Eating less refined sugar and fast food, including booze and dairy